Chart Color Schemes

 An assessment of population growth drivers in Beauty Point - Beaconsfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beauty Point - Beaconsfield's population is approximately 4,332 as of November 2025.
-This figure represents an increase of 287 people since the 2021 Census, which recorded a population of 4,045.
-The ABS estimated resident population in June 2024 was 4,204, with an additional 134 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 16.7 persons per square kilometer.
-Beauty Point - Beaconsfield's population grew by 7.1% between the 2021 Census and November 2025, surpassing the state average of 5.1%.
-Interstate migration accounted for approximately 68.4% of overall population gains during this period.
+Beauty Point - Beaconsfield's population is approximately 4,338 as of February 2026.
+This represents an increase of 293 people since the 2021 Census, which reported a population of 4,045.
+The growth is inferred from ABS data showing an estimated resident population of 4,204 in June 2024 and 137 validated new addresses since the Census date.
+This results in a population density of 16.7 persons per square kilometer.
+Beauty Point - Beaconsfield's population grew by 7.2% between the 2021 Census and February 2026, outpacing both the state average (5.3%) and its SA4 region.
+Interstate migration contributed approximately 68.4% of overall population gains during this period.

 Frequently Asked Questions - Population